kolenaIO/kolena/CONTRIBUTING.md

 ### Images

-Images used in documentation should be stored in [`docs/assets/images`](docs/assets/images) and tracked with [Git LFS](https://git-lfs.com/).
-Ensure LFS is installed in your environment, and when adding images run:
+Images used in documentation are stored in [`docs/assets/images`](docs/assets/images) and tracked with [Git LFS](https://git-lfs.com/).
+To add new images, first ensure ensure LFS is installed in your environment, then run the following command when checking in a new image:

 ```shell
 git lfs track docs/assets/images/new-image.jpg